AstarNetwork/astar-docs/infrastructure_pull_request_template.md

 ## Addresses/Endpoints

-If you provide list of Addressess (bridges) or Endpoints or any other necessary lsitings, use this section to list them.
+If you provide list of Addressess (bridges) or Endpoints or any other necessary listings, use this section to list them.
 Feel free to change the heading, but keep it short.

 ## Troubleshooting
 // List all the common problems and solutions to them